miwieg/emojis_for_abusive_language_detection/README.md

 # emojis_for_abusive_language_detection

-This package contains supplementary notes and the new resources created as part of this research.
+This package contains supplementary notes and the new resources created for the paper "Exploiting Emojis for Abusive Language Detection".

 There are two subdirectories: